Steve Wellens

 There are limitations: XmlSerializer does not serialize private fields, methods, indexers or read-only fields.

-Once you have the XML string, you can email it, store it in a database, save it to disk, or…print a copy of it and have your mom tape it to the refrigerator next to the turkey picture you made in the second grade by tracing around your hand with a Crayola crayon.
+Once you have the XML string, you can email it, store it in a database, save it to disk, or…print a copy of it and have your mom tape it to the refrigerator next to the picture of a turkey you made in second grade by tracing around your hand with a Crayola crayon.

 I hope someone finds this useful.